Samatvartha/2014P_Samatvartha_Thesisbox/README.md

 ### Understanding Our Structure: A Modular Approach

 To navigate this repository and our broader vision, consider the following hierarchy.
-This modular structure mirrors the constructs of Intercamp, a sub-module for coworking+community collaboration between individuals, instituions, and initiatives. constructs and other initiatives, fostering agility and scalability:
+This modular structure mirrors the constructs of Intercamp, a sub-module for coworking+community collaboration between individuals, institutions, and initiatives.

 - **Initiatives:** Overarching strategic commitments (e.g., the Sāmatvārtha Network State, the Interchain, the Stack).
 Currently, these are unified within this ThesisBox repository.